kradalby/kradalby.no/content/Tricks/ssh_config_vs_alias.md

 Some years ago i decided to use the ssh user config instead of using alias in my .zshrc file.

-I have over the years found some practicalities of using the config.
+I have over the years found some practicalities of using the config file instead of aliases.

 ## Configuration of a host
 In general, i think the ssh config is more understandable and better structured than a bunch of aliases.